Winanda Spoor

 Winanda Spoor (born 27 January 1991) is a Dutch road cyclist, who last rode for American amateur team Fast Chance p/b THTF.
 She participated at the 2012 UCI Road World Championships in the Women's team time trial for the team.
 She was one of the riders at left without a team when it folded just before the 2018 season, so she rode for her club team for a few months before being picked up by at the end of May 2018.

+Nowadays, Winanda Spoor is no longer active as a cyclist, but works as a recruitment and talent coach for Paracycling at the KNWU.